testmactest/testmactest.github.io/_posts/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 </div>
 <br/>

 I recommend to turn base64 off.
-It doesn't add anything to your obfuscation while trying to avoid defender.
+It doesn't add anything to your obfuscation while trying to avoid Defender.
 It's really just used because it's the easiest way to handle sending the command in a string.
 Once you have your obfuscated code you can re-encode it if you really want to use this method. <br/>
-CarbonBlack, FireEye made public few in the past, of their sollutions' capabilities: you can read them <a href="https://www.carbonblack.com/2015/08/14/how-to-detect-powershell-empire-with-carbon-black/" style="text-decoration: none;">here</a> and <a href="https://www.fireeye.com/blog/threat-research/2018/07/malicious-powershell-detection-via-machine-learning.html" style="text-decoration: none;">here</a>.
+Most security related solutions created features for detecting base64 encoded strings and analyzing them after the content is decoded.
+CarbonBlack, FireEye made public their sollutions' capabilities in the past, being clear for us that the above arguments are using as a part of their detection rules: you can read more <a href="https://www.carbonblack.com/2015/08/14/how-to-detect-powershell-empire-with-carbon-black/" style="text-decoration: none;">here</a> and <a href="https://www.fireeye.com/blog/threat-research/2018/07/malicious-powershell-detection-via-machine-learning.html" style="text-decoration: none;">here</a>.

+<br/>Now that I identified almost all the patterns that are triggering the Microsoft's signatures, let's speak about the dropper before starting with the demo.

+<b> Demo </b><br/>

 References:<br/>